 Westminster’s gifted program supports the educational, spiritual, and social-emotional needs of gifted students.
 Gifted teachers help each student understand and embrace their learning profile while confidently seeking and managing academic coursework.
 Through compacted, accelerated, curriculum and enrichment opportunities, we will enhance your student’s academic potential and success.

 Westminster has considered the guidelines of the National Association of Gifted Children (NAGC) in developing gifted services and identifying the gifted learner.

-Gifted students are those who demonstrate outstanding levels of aptitude (defined as an exceptional ability to reason and learn) or competence (documented performance or achievement in 10% or rarer) in one or more academic domains.
+Gifted students are those who demonstrate outstanding levels of aptitude (defined as an exceptional ability to reason and learn) or competence (documented performance or achievement in 10 percent or rarer) in one or more academic domains.
 “What is Giftedness?”
 (NAGC, 2015)

-At this level, 7th and 8th-grade students are enrolled in compacted, accelerated, gifted history/gifted exploration courses in place of the traditional history courses.
+At the middle school level, students are enrolled in compacted, accelerated, gifted history/gifted exploration courses in place of the traditional history courses.
 This is the time for students of high potential to explore their unique intellectual abilities from a biblical perspective, to experience opportunities that help them define interests and passions, and to explore the challenges unique to their giftedness.
-The teacher of this gifted class also works to assist the students in course selections, scheduling, and advocacy.
+The teacher of this gifted class also works to assist students in course selections, scheduling, and advocacy.
 Students participate in appropriate placement in the traditional curriculum for the remainder of the day.

 Upper School students enroll in one more gifted exploration course before transitioning to gifted courses focused on integrating the humanities.
 Ninth grade students have the option to enroll in a gifted geometry course, and 10th grade students are offered an honors literature course covering Western civilization.
 Junior year, students undertake a two-year-long capstone project.